ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 informative:

 --- abstract
-This document defines three YANG data models to describe topologies of microwave/millimeter radio links and bandwidth availability for a link in general, as well as to reference interface management information from a termination point.
+This document defines a YANG data model to describe microwave/millimeter radio links in a network topology.

 --- middle

 # Introduction

-This document defines three YANG data models to describe topologies of microwave/millimeter wave (hereafter microwave is used to simplify the text).
-The first YANG data model describes radio links, supporting carrier(s) and the associated termination points.
+This document defines a YANG data model to describe topologies of microwave/millimeter wave (hereafter microwave is used to simplify the text).
+The YANG data model describes radio links, supporting carrier(s) and the associated termination points.
 A carrier is a description of a link providing transport capacity over the air by a single carrier.
 It is typically defined by its transmitting and receiving frequencies.
 A radio link is a link providing the aggregated transport capacity of the supporting carriers in aggregated and/or protected configurations, which can be used to carry traffic on higher topology layers such as Ethernet and TDM.
-A second YANG data model describes bandwidth availability for a link.
-It is an important characteristic of a microwave radio link, but it could also be applicable for other types of links.
-A third YANG data model introduces a way to reference the information in a YANG data model for interface management {{!RFC8343}} from a termination point, which is useful for microwave termination points, but which could also be useful for other types of termination points.
-All three models augment "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.
+The model augments "YANG Data Model for Traffic Engineering (TE) Topologies" defined in {{!RFC8795}}, which is based on "A YANG Data Model for Network Topologies" defined in {{!RFC8345}}.

 The microwave point-to-point radio technology provides connectivity on L0/L1 over a radio link between two termination points, using one or several supporting carriers in aggregated or protected configurations.
 That application of microwave technology cannot be used to perform cross-connection or switching of the traffic to create network connectivity across multiple microwave radio links.
 Instead, a payload of traffic on higher topology layers, normally L2 Ethernet, is carried over the microwave radio link and when the microwave radio link is terminated at the endpoints, cross-connection and switching can be performed on that higher layer creating connectivity across multiple supporting microwave radio links.

 The microwave topology, the bandwidth availability, and the interface reference models are expected to be used between a Provisioning Network Controller (PNC) and a Multi Domain Service Coordinator(MDSC) {{?RFC8453}}.
 Examples of use cases that can be supported are:

 1. Correlation between microwave radio links and the supported links on higher topology layers. e.g. an L2 Ethernet topology.
 This information can be used to understand how changes in the performance/status of a microwave radio link affects traffic on higher layers.
 2. Propagation of relevant characteristics of a microwave radio link, such as bandwidth, to higher topology layers, where it e.g. could be used as a criterion when configuring and optimizing a path for a connection/service through the network end to end.
 3. Optimization of the microwave radio link configurations on a network level, e.g. with the purpose to minimize overall interference and/or maximize the overall capacity provided by the links.
-4. A microwave radio link could dynamically adjust its bandwidth according to changes in the signal conditions. {{?RFC8330}} defines a mechanism to report bandwidth-availability information through OSPF-TE, but it could also be useful for a controller to access such bandwidth-availability information as part of the topology model when performing a path/route computation.

-Different use cases require access to different attributes and in order not to restrict what use cases can be supported, all attributes supported by the microwave radio link interface management model is accessible from the topology model.

 ## Terminology and Definitions
 The following acronyms are used in this document: